Zhang Rong (physicist)

-Zhang Rong (张荣 (Zhāng Róng); born February 1964, in Huai'an) is a Chinese physicist who has worked in the area of wide band‐gap semiconductor materials and devices.
-He has been serving as president of Shandong University since October 2013.
-Zhang Rong joined the Department of Physics, Nanjing University as a student in September 1979 and became a member of the faculty there in July 1986 and was promoted to professor in March 1995.
+Zhang Rong (张荣 (Zhāng Róng); born February 1964 in Huai'an) is a Chinese physicist who has worked in the area of wide band‐gap semiconductor materials and devices.
+He has been President of Shandong University since October 2013.
+Zhang joined the Department of Physics, Nanjing University as a student in September 1979 and became a member of the faculty in July 1986 and was promoted to professor in March 1995.
 During the period from 1995 to 1999, he was a visiting scientist at the University of Wisconsin–Madison and the University of Maryland.
 He received a named professorship (“Cheung Kong Scholar's Program”) from the Ministry of Education in 2000.
-He became assistant to the president of Nanjing University in February 2002, was appointed to the standing committee of the university as a vice president in November 2006.
+He became assistant to the president of Nanjing University in February 2002, and was appointed to the standing committee of the university as a vice president in November 2006.
 In April 2010, he was reappointed to the standing committee and promoted to Executive Vice President of Nanjing University.
-In October 2013, he became president of Shandong University (at a rank equivalent to a vice-minister).
+In October 2013, he became President of Shandong University (at a rank equivalent to a vice-minister).